How to implement self-reported attribution in HubSpot

 A competitor analysis works on the same principle.

 An effective competitor analysis highlights areas to improve, reveals opportunities, and gives you a better understanding of your market.
-And this, in turn, helps you refine your inbound marketing strategy.
+And this, in turn, helps you refine your marketing strategy.

 So, how do you run an effective competitor analysis?